meshapi/grpc-api-gateway/docs/quickstart/openapi.md

 # OpenAPI Documentation

-OpenAPI documentation is already generated for our service.
+OpenAPI documentation has already been generated for our service.
-However, we might like to change a few things in this document.
+However, we may want to make some modifications to this document.

-In this page we will customize our OpenAPI document for this `Echo` service.
+In this section, we will customize our OpenAPI document for the `Echo` service.

-Refer to [Reference](/grpc-api-gateway/reference/intro) to learn more about all of the customizations.
+Refer to [Reference](/grpc-api-gateway/reference/intro) to learn more about all available customizations.

-Similar to defining HTTP bindings, you can opt to use the annotations and directly define options in the proto files or use configuration files.
+Similar to defining HTTP bindings, you can use annotations to directly define options in the proto files or use configuration files.

 === "Using configurations"